 Produced by Barnes as the muzzleloader version of their legendary copper X-Bullet, the polymer tipped Barnes TMZ and TEZ are outstanding muzzleloader bullets.
 The TEZ is designed for easy loading in muzzleloaders with tight bores and has a slightly smaller sabot than the one on the TMZ to help achieve this.
 For what it’s worth, I had trouble with the TMZ in my CVA Wolf and Optima muzzleloaders, but the TEZ was easy to load and shot very accurately in both rifles.
 So, if you have difficulty with the TMZ in your muzzleloader, give the TEZ a shot before you give up on this lineup of muzzleloader bullets.
 Also, make sure you use the appropriate bullet aligning tool on your ramrod to avoid damaging these bullets when you load them.

-Since the TMZ and TEZ are designed for rapid expansion, high weight retention, and deep penetration, these bullets are excellent choices for hunters after both medium and large sized game like deer and elk.
+Since the TMZ and TEZ are designed for rapid expansion, high weight retention, and deep penetration, these bullets are excellent choices for hunters after both medium and large sized game like deer, black bear, and elk.
 They are also both 100% copper, which makes the TMZ and TEZ legal for use in states like California that prohibit the use of lead bullets.
 All things considered, the Barnes TEZ is the best muzzleloader bullet I’ve found for my muzzleloaders.
 It’s easy to load, very accurate, and nothing I’ve shot with the TEZ has ran more than 50 yards afterwards.

 The Hornady SST has a very well deserved reputation for accuracy and ease of loading in a wide variety of muzzleloaders.
 With a thin copper jacket and un-bonded lead core, the SST is also designed for rapid expansion, so it’s a great choice for hunting small to medium sized game like whitetailed deer.
 They are also one of the most reasonably priced muzzleloader bullets currently available on the market.